 Bundle and Save

-You’ve no-doubt heard this before: “bundle and save.”
+You’ve no doubt heard this before: “bundle and save.”
 As an independent agency, we offer a variety of policies from multiple insurance companies.
-Most every company we represent offers discounts when your homeowners’ insurance is bundled with other policies, such as auto insurance, a watercraft policy, a motorcycle policy, or another form personal insurance.
+Most every company we represent offers discounts when your homeowners’ insurance is bundled with other policies, such as auto insurance, a watercraft policy, a motorcycle policy, or another form of personal insurance.
 You could receive a substantial discount of up to 25% or more!

 Contact Integrity for a Homeowners’ Insurance Quote

-At Integrity Insurance Agency, we can provide you with a free homeowners’ insurance quote, as well as advice on coverage options available appropriate to you situation.
-We’ll help you identify an insurance policy to protect your home, condo or rental unit, at a fair price.
-Contact us today to receive your no obligation insurance quote.
+At Integrity Insurance Agency, we can provide you with a free homeowners’ insurance quote, as well as advice on coverage options available appropriate to your situation.
+We’ll help you identify an insurance policy to protect your home, condo, or rental unit, at a fair price.
+Contact us today to receive your no-obligation insurance quote.